Limited Length SQL Injection

 Last Name: */ notes where noteId=5;exec xp_cmdshell @a;--

-The first name field takes only 48 characters and the last name field takes 45.
-By omitting the where clause, the attack executes with only 30 characters in the last name field and declaring the variable as a VARCHAR(999) reduces the first name character count by 1, but restricts the attack to only 1,000 characters.
+The first name field allows 48 characters, and the last name field permits 45.
+Omitting the where clause allows the attack with just 30 characters in the last name field.
+Declaring the variable as VARCHAR(999) reduces the first name character count by 1 but limits the attack to only 1,000 characters.

 Summary